State-owned enterprises of Australia

 In Australia the predominant term used for SOEs is government business enterprise (GBE).
 Various Australian states also have GBEs, especially with respect to the provision of water and sewerage, and many state-based GBEs were privatized in some states during the last decade of the twentieth century.
 Former Commonwealth SOEs include Telstra, established in the 1970s as Telecom Australia.
 Telstra, now Australia's largest telecommunications company, was privatised in 1997 by the Howard government.
-As of June 2010 Telstra owned a majority of the copper wire infrastructure in Australia (the rest is owned by Optus) and is pending sale to its former parent, the Australian government, for a non-binding amount of 11 billion Australian dollars, as ducts in the copper wire tunnels are needed to install the fiber optic cable.
+As of June 2010 Telstra owned a majority of the copper wire infrastructure in Australia (the rest is owned by Optus) and is pending sale to its former parent, the Australian government, for a non-binding amount of 11 billion Australian dollars, as ducts in the copper wire tunnels are needed to install the fibre optic cable.
 The Commonwealth Bank, as its name indicates, was also founded as public company before later being privatized.

 In Victoria many GBEs were sold in the 1990s to reduce the state's level of debt.
 The State Electricity Commission of Victoria and the Gas & Fuel Corporation were the best-known government enterprises to be disaggregated and sold.

 Australian Government

-As of November 2025, there are nine GBEs of the Government of Australia, comprising two corporate Commonwealth entities and seven Commonwealth companies.
+As of November 2025, there are ten GBEs of the Government of Australia, comprising two Corporate Commonwealth entities and eight Commonwealth companies.